NicMcPhee/refactor-rustlings-try-from-into/README.md

 exercise, however, suggest that we are expected to return a `BadLen` error in that circumstance as well.

-So all we need to do here is add a length check before we start extracting and converting values, returning an `Err(IntoColorError::BadLen)` if the the length isn't three:
+So we need to add a length check before we start extracting and converting values, returning an `Err(IntoColorError::BadLen)` if the the length isn't three: